mhoban/rainbow_bridge/README.md

 <small>**`--min-len [num]`**</small>:         Minimum overall sequence length (default: 50)

 ## PCR primer trimming
 These settings control how PCR primers are (optionally) trimmed from sequence reads.
-For non-demultiplexed and combined datasets (`--demultiplexed-by barcode/combined`), this will be done automatically during the demultiplexing step.
+For non-demultiplexed and pooled datasets (`--demultiplexed-by barcode/pool`), this will be done automatically during the demultiplexing step.
 For demultiplexed datasets processed with `usearch` or `vsearch`, this will optionally be done with `ngsfilter`.
 For demultiplexed datasets processed with `dada2`, it will be done using `cutadapt`.

 <small>**`--barcode [file/glob]`**</small>: Barcode file containing PCR primers.
 When used for primer trimming (as opposed to demultiplexing), this file should be formatted as for [previously-demultiplexed sequencing runs](#demuxed-run).
 <small>**`--fwd-primer [primer sequence]`**</small>: Nucleotide sequence of forward PCR primer.